Alex Barros: Superbike World Championship

-Barros' season was characterised by poor starts, but despite this he ended the season as the second highest Honda rider in the championship in sixth place, behind former champion James Toseland.
-At Imola he took his only WSBK win, and followed it with a second place in race 2.
+Barros' season was characterised by poor starts, but despite this, he ended the season as the second highest Honda rider in the championship in sixth place, behind former champion James Toseland.
+At Imola, he took his only WSBK win, and followed it with a second place in race 2.

 Brazilian Superbike

 After retiring from Motogp, Barros is still actively racing.
 He is still competitive and has won several victories in the Brazilian SuperBike Championship.

 Barros won the 2016 Brazilian SuperBike final riding a BMW S1000RR.
 He is known as the owner of the BMW Motorrad Alex Barros Racing Team, which he formed after retiring from the world of MotoGP racing, his last work in the 2007 season.
 And during the final of the Brazilian Superbike series (BRSBK), he tried to compete in the last series in São Paulo.

 In the final session of the BMW S1000RR-powered team, the team was once again able to win the championship with four podium finishes.
 Including when Barros himself, who holds 276 starts in MotoGP, tried to compete in that final.
 In race 1, Barros was second behind Diego Faustino, the BRSBK champion, and first in race 2 beating Diego by 6.8 seconds.
-Barros is now in 9th place in the standings after the two races of the final round of the BRSBK.
+Barros is now in ninth place in the standings after the two races of the final round of the BRSBK.

-Until 2019, Barros is still racing in this championship.
+Barros won the 2020 championship in the Superbike Master Senior class, and in 2021 he won in the Superbike PRO Master class.